A project of the Partnership for a New American Economy

 Foreign-born students create jobs for Utah and often provide the technological innovations that drive economic growth in the state.
 A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
 That translates into a significant employment boost for Utah, where the state’s share of foreign-born STEM advanced degree holders working in STEM fields grew significantly between 2000 and 2010, by 72%.

 Immigration Reform = Economic Growth in Utah

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Utah.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 6,100 jobs and more than $475 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Utah between 2010 and 2013 will translate into 1,662 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 1,400 jobs and add more than $117 million to Gross State Product by 2014.